dbrack/rock-paper-scissors/README.md

 ## Extending the game

 The natural extension of this game would probably be [Rock-paper-scissors-lizard-Spock](http://en.wikipedia.org/wiki/Rock-paper-scissors-lizard-Spock).
-This can be achieved by simply extending the constraint hash table in the RockPaperScissors class.
+This can be achieved by simply extending the constraint object in the RockPaperScissors class.

 Here's a quick example for ```lizard```